kvvloten/samba_integrations/privacyidea/README.md

 - The uri is set to `/pi` in `/etc/apache2/conf-available/privacyidea.conf`, change it if you want something else
 - Edit `/etc/apache2/sites-enabled/default-ssl.conf` (or whatever is your TLS enabled vhost conf):
   - Insert a line `Include /etc/apache2/conf-available/privacyidea.conf` in the vhost
-  - Reload apache `apachectl graceful`
+  - Reload apache `systemctl restart apache2`

 ### Test